-Building on previous 'missing rich' correction methods explored in the literature, a new framework for parametric income distributions is proposed.
-This framework directly deals with these corrections based on expanding pre-existing parametric distributions with functional forms for both reporting and non-response mechanisms.
-As a model for data on incomes presumably affected by 'missing rich' this framework allows for devising empirical strategies to infer jointly features of the associated population's income distribution and features of the 'missing rich' issues in the data.
+Building on previous MR correction methods explored in the literature, a new framework for parametric inference on income distributions has been explored in this paper.
+This framework directly integrates this type of corrections into the process of making inference on a population's income distribution by expanding conventional parametric income distribution models with parametric functional forms for both reporting and non-response mechanisms.
+As a model for observed data on incomes presumably affected by MR this parametric approach then allows for devising empirical strategies to infer jointly features of the associated population's income distribution and features of the MR issues in the data.

-In dealing with the several constraints that must be faced by such an empirical strategy, the ABC approach is proposed as a fruitful method.
-This Bayesian estimator allows for updating prior uncertainty on the true population income distribution and the often uncertain 'missing rich' quantities affecting the observed data.
-This is achieved by attempting to reproduce the observed GLC with simulated incomes from the specified model.
+In dealing with the several constraints that must be faced in devising an empirical strategy for this purpose, the ABC approach has been implemented as a suitable method.
+This Bayesian estimator allows for updating prior uncertainty on the 'true' population income distribution and the often uncertain MR quantities affecting the observed data.

+The main criteria driving inference under this approach is attempting to reproduce the observed incomes distribution, summarized through its empirical GLC, with simulated GLCs from the parametric model for this distribution.

-The illustrative applications presented in this paper evidence some of the virtues of the ABC approach for inference on the parameters of GB2 income distributions under data affected by 'missing rich'.
-In a simulated-data setting, the analysis illustrates the several biases affecting inference on a population's income growth and inequality when 'missing rich' issues affecting the estimating data are neglected.
-This experiment also suggests the ABC approach to be fruitful in learning about uncertain 'missing rich' quantities given informative prior beliefs about these.
+The illustrative applications presented in this paper evidence several virtues of the ABC approach for inference on the parameters of GB2 population income distributions under data affected by MR. In the Monte Carlo simulated-data setting, the analysis illustrates the several possible biases affecting inference on a population's income distribution when MR issues affecting the observed data are neglected.
+This experiment also suggests the ABC approach to be fruitful in learning about uncertain MR quantities given informative prior beliefs about these.
+Finally, no particular risks are evidenced in scenarios allowing for the possibility of MR corrections when these are not affecting the estimating data and, in particular, the proposed method is able to update prior beliefs on the MR quantities to correctly reflect that no significant MR corrections are required in reproducing the observed income distribution.

-Applications to cross-sectional EU-SILC data on incomes give insight on the suitability of the framework in a typical household survey setting.
-The resulting estimates imply that reproducing the observed income distributions accurately requires considering both high-income under-reporting and non-response in all settings analysed.
-The analysis also illustrates how inference on population income distributions can be made under uncertain 'missing rich' quantities, uncovering contrasts between some of the observed trends at the sample level and those inferred for the respective population.
+Applications to cross-sectional EU-SILC data on household disposable income distributions of Austria, Germany, France, Spain, and Italy between 2005 and 2016 give further insight on the suitability of the framework in a typical household survey microdata setting.
+The resulting estimates imply that reproducing the observed income distributions accurately requires considering some amount of both high-income underreporting and non-response phenomena in all settings analysed.
+These applications also illustrate how inference on population income distributions can be made under a priori uncertain MR quantities, uncovering contrasts between most of the observed incomes' distribution trends and those inferred for the respective population distributions.